Majid Khodabandelou: Mes Kerman (2011)

-In his return to Mes Kerman, he made just 5 appearances, before being transferred on the 1st of January of 2012.
+In his return to Mes Kerman, he made just 5 appearances, before being transferred on 1 January 2012.

 Gahar (2012)

 Khodabandelou scored just a single goal in his time with Gahar, before transferring back to Paykan in July.

 Paykan (2013-2015)

 He returned to a Paykan that had been relegated to the 2nd division of the Iranian football pyramid, the Azadegan League.
 At the end of his first season, the team was promoted to the Pro League.

 End of career and retirement

 After his final spell with Paykan, Khodabandelou transferred to Shahrdari Ardabil, where he made 25 appearances and scored two goals in his first season.
 In his second season, he made no appearances, and transferred to Shahin Bushehr.
 He played his final professional game and scored his last professional goal in 2018.
 He did transfer to Damash Gilan but made no appearances with the side and retired after two seasons with them.